HackSocNotts/hacksocnotts.github.io/content/events/2022-05-12-programming-cafe.md

 This is a much more laid back event than our workshops and talks, just rock up and work on a project, and speak to other people about their projects!
 We'll be encouraging people to do a brief show and tell towards the end, and you may end up spotlit in our newsletter!

-We will also have coffee and tea.
+We will also have coffee, tea, and biscuits.

-The event will take place in the Exchange Building C33.
+The event will take place in A07, in the Computer Science Building.